hush699/hush699/README.md

 ## Hi，welcome to my homepage!
-I'am currently learning in CSU'JPG，luckily advised by Prof.Alex Jinpeng Wang!
+I' am currently learning in CSU' JPG，luckily advised by Prof. Alex Jinpeng Wang!

 <!--
 **hush699/hush699** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.